rootski-io/rootski/README.md

 # install pre-commit, git-lfs, DVC, xonsh, and other utilities needed to run makefile targets
 make install

+# build docker images to run the backend API and a development server for the frontend
+make build-images

 # run the frontend and backend locally in docker
 make run
 ```